Shaheen8954/Cloud_Computing-2/AWS/AWS_S3/AWS_S3_Bucket_Replication.md

 ### Pre-requites
 - 2 Buckets (One for Source and one for destination )
 - Same or Different Region
+- enable versioning on source and destination bucket
+- IAM role for replication for source & destination bucket
+- replicaation rule

 Step 1.
 Create 2 Bucktes